 This course deals with the identification of developmental and readiness factors in emergent reading and emergent writing in children from birth through grade three.
 Attention is given to development, evaluation and special pre-reading and beginning reading needs of individual children as well as the use of assessment to plan for individual and group instruction.
-Field work is required.
+Fee required.
+Field experience required.
+Prerequisite: Admission to College of Education.
 Offered fall.